-Timber rail fence will be measured for payment by the foot complete in place.
+Timber rail fence and timber rail fence on bridge will be measured for payment by the foot complete in place.

-Timber rail fence will be paid for at the Contract unit price per foot, which price shall include all labor, materials, equipment and incidental costs required to complete the work.
-No separate payment will be made for gravel borrow, wooden rail and posts, timber preservatives for post buried ends and all required hardware, but all costs in connection therewith shall be included in the Contract unit price bid.
+Timber rail fence and timber rail fence on bridge will be paid for at the Contract unit price per foot, which price shall include all labor, materials, equipment and incidental costs required to complete the work.

+No separate payment will be made for gravel borrow, wooden rail and posts, timber preservatives for post buried ends and all required hardware and connection plates, but all costs in connection therewith shall be included in the Contract unit price bid.

+ITEM 656.

-ITEM 665.3 REMOVE AND RESET ELECTRIC GATE AND EQUIPMENT
+REMOVE AND RESET ELECTRIC GATE AND EQUIPMENT